· · · · ·

 Instructions

-• Boil a pot of water with a pinch of salt to cook pasta.
+• Bring a pot of salted water to a boil to cook the spaghetti.

 • In the meantime, chop the pancetta in dice or in short strips as you prefer.

-• In a pan, add pancetta and cook on medium-high heat until the pancetta slightly gets golden brown.
-Then set aside.
+• In a pan, cook the pancetta over medium-high heat until it turns golden brown.
+Once done, set it aside.

-• Once the pasta is cooked, drain them.
+• Once the spaghetti is cooked, drain it well.

-• Add the pancetta together with pasta.
-Then pour the egg mixture on top.
+• Add the cooked pancetta to the drained pasta.
+Pour the egg and cheese mixture over the pasta.

-3. Quantity: these quantities cater to 4 persons if having as an appetizer and 2 persons if main course.
+3. Servings: These quantities serve 4 as an appetizer or 2 to 3 as a main course.

 Video